Cutting out with Studio Magic 1

 For the purpose of this tutorial, I have prepared a short video.
 In this case, I am using a couple on a green background.
 In the first place, the task is to remove the subjects from the green background.
 To begin with I am using the magic wand tool set at a tolerance of 30.
 In like manner, select the green background by clicking all around the green.
 As a matter of fact, to make this easier you may want to go to the select tab, scroll down to similar and click.
 On the positive side, this picks up any other green that’s not highlighted.

 As can be seen you may find that you have selected some of the subject as well.
 In that case, if you use the lasso tool to circle the stray unwanted area you can remove them.

 With this in mind, go to select scroll tab and scroll down to inverse and click.
 As soon as you do this the subjects will have marching ants around them only.

 Studio Magic 1 preparing to cut the subjects out

 At this point use the studio magic 1 plug-in.
 In this case, select the cut-out tab and make sure the promask button is ticked.
 As soon as you have done this click the detailed cut-out button.

 The select and mask process is similar to this.
 Use the refine edge brush tool to go around the hair and any areas that the green background is showing through.
 When you have done this just push the OK button.
 As a result, the subjects will now be on a grey background.

 You need to ensure that all the green has been removed, zoom into the image and check.

 At the same time to make life easier double click in the layers the grey thumbnail.
-With the colour palette displayed change the grey to white and click OK.
-Generally speaking the white makes the image easier to work on.
+With the colour palette displayed to change the grey to white and click OK.
+Generally speaking, the white makes the image easier to work on.

 Adding a shadow